opendihu/opendihu/doc/sphinx/user/existing_examples.rst

 .. figure:: examples/model_schematic_fibers_contraction_with_tendons_precice.svg
   :width: 100%

-This example uses precice to couple the muscle and tendon solvers.
+This example uses preCICE to couple the muscle and tendon solvers.
 The muscle material is incompressible hyperelastic.
 The tendon material is compressible hyperelastic.
 Either an isotropic linear Saint-Venant Kirchhoff material or the anisotropic tendon material is used.
 There are different scenarios with different material models and different coupling schemes.